This post may contain affiliate links. Read the full disclosure

-In many cases you can book and pay via the Campable app, making it convenient.
+In many cases you can find and book plus pay via the Campable app, making it convenient.
 However, in saying this, we used this app the least during our trip.

 3. Rankers NZ App

 Rankers NZ app was our second favourite camping app.
 While most of what they featured also showed up on Campermate, there were a few campgrounds we found via Rankers that did not appear in the other apps.
-For this reason, having both apps is not a bad idea!
+For this reason, having both free apps is a great idea!

 Rankers NZ app allows you to search for the following:

 The listings on Rankers are mostly community submitted and rated so it will give you an idea of the quality of a campsite or attraction based on the rating percentage.
 This simply means users submit their own photos, tips and reviews to the platform.